trossr32/outdated-packages-action/README.md

 # outdated-packages-action
-Github action for outdated dotnet and npm packages
+Github action for reporting on outdated dotnet packages in a solution or npm packages in a project directory.

 ## Overview